-Imagine enjoying the perks of a credit card without the expense of an annual fee.
-Well, Canadians can choose from an impressive selection of no-fee credit cards that make this dream a reality.
-These cards not only save you money on an annual fee but also offer enticing rewards like cash back and travel points.
+Imagine enjoying all the best credit card perks, without paying an annual fee.
+Well, Canadians can choose from an impressive selection of cards with no yearly fees that make this dream a reality.
+These cards not only save you money, but also offer enticing rewards like cash back and travel points.
 Here are our picks for the best no-fee credit cards in Canada.

 Featured credit cards